Safeguarding and Child Protection Policy

 Where there are concerns/allegations about the Headteacher or Principal, this should be referred to the Governing Body

-Where an allegation is of a ‘low level concern’ then East Wichel Community Primary School and Nursery will ensure KCSIE 2024 processes are followed.
+Where an allegation is of a ‘low level concern’ and it is felt it does not meet any of the harms threshold then East Wichel Primary School & Nursery will ensure KCSIE 2025 processes are followed.

 Advice will be sought from Swindon LADO in any instances where it is unsure if the harms threshold has been met.